Comilla Victorians: Season 6 (2019)

 All the franchises were given until 30 September 2018 to submit their 4 retained cricketers.
 Comilla Victorians retained Tamim Iqbal, Imrul Kayes, Mohammad Saifuddin and Shoaib Malik.
 As all franchises are allowed to sign 2 foreign players pre-draft (but they can't be their players from last season), Comilla went ahead and signed English all rounder, Liam Dawson and Sri Lankan Asela Gunaratne.

 In the draft, Comilla's notable domestic picks were pacer Abu Hider and wicket-keeper batsman Anamul Haque.
 Some of their overseas picks were all-rounders Shahid Afridi and Thisara Perera as well as West Indian batsman Evin Lewis and Australian batsman Steve Smith, who is currently serving a one-year ban for Ball tampering.
 Their most interesting pick was young Afghanistan left-arm seamer Waqar Salamkheil.
-Overall, the Victorians managed to forge a very balanced side.
+Overall, the Victorians managed to forge a very balanced team.

 Comilla Victorians beat Rangpur in the playoff to reach final.
 In the final Tamim slammed 141 in just 61 balls as Comilla beat their rival Dhaka to be crowned BPL 2018-19 Champion.This is Comilla Victorian's 2nd BPL trophy.